glotzerlab/software/doc/src/conda.md

 > **conda-forge** channel.
 Ensure that you have **no** packages installed
 > from the **default** channel before proceeding.

-[miniforge] provides a conda compatible environment pre-configured to install packages only from **conda-forge**.
+[miniforge] provides a conda-compatible environment pre-configured to install packages only from **conda-forge**.
 When you install [miniforge] with default options, replace:

 - `{{ package-manager }}` with `mamba`